EnoPM/EnoPM.BetterVanilla/BetterVanilla.Cosmetics/README.md

 Use consistent, descriptive names following the `<key>_<option1>_<option2>` pattern to ensure your cosmetic resources are detected and parsed properly by the system.

+## ✅ To-Do

+- [x] Support for discovering hats by file name
+- [ ] Support for discovering hats by asset bundle
+- [ ] Support for discovering hats by local file storage (with hot reloading [file watcher])